oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 2 Information vs. Data

 Information is *what* needs to be communicated between applications, and data is *how* that information is represented when communicating.
-More formally, information is the unexpected data, or "entropy", contained in a document.
+More formally, information is the unexpected data, or entropy, contained in a document.
 When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known a priori.
 If the serialization is non-canonical, any additional entropy introduced during serialization